Skip to main content

 - Respond to FAQs you've configured

-- Check your real-time availability based on business hours and existing appointments
+- Check your real-time availability based on business hours, appointment windows, existing appointments, and date overrides

 - Collect caller information like name, address, and service needs